15jcalvo/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  A function is referred to as a closure if it has access to a value that is not accessible where said function is being called.
 2. Study the following code, then answer the questions below.

 ```js